VirusTotal/yara/docs/writingrules.rst

 String identifiers are not the only variables that can appear in a condition (in fact, rules can be defined without any string definition as will be shown below), there are other special variables that can be used as well.
-One of these especial variables is ``filesize``, which holds, as its name indicates, the size of the file being scanned.
+One of these special variables is ``filesize``, which holds, as its name indicates, the size of the file being scanned.
 The size is expressed in bytes. ::

     rule FileSizeExample